-As of today, only the following travellers are allowed entry to the country.
+As of today, only the following travelers are allowed entry to the country.

 Foreign health care professionals